qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Here are some common use cases of circular reference:

 - Case 1: The parent references a child.
 The child references its parent, just for convenience.
 (Referencing to parent is not necessary, parent can be passed by argument)
-- Case 2: In a variable-depth tree structure, the child references parent which carries important information (not just for convenience).
-Having a reference to a node gives a path from that node to root node.
-(Parent referencing is important, without it, you cannot get a path from a node to root just using one node reference).
-- Case 3: The parent registers a callback to child.
+- Case 2: The parent registers a callback to child.
 When something happened on child, the callback is called, and parent do something.
 It that case, parent references child, child references callback, callback references parent (e.g. lambda capture).
+- Case 3: In a tree structure, the child references parent allows getting the path from one node to root node.
+Without it, you cannot get the path from just one node reference, and need to store variable-length path information.
 - Case 4: The data is inherently a graph structure that can contain cycles.

 ### Avoid "just-for-convenience" circular reference in Rust